Course: All PhD programmes in the Faculty of Science and Engineering.

 No. of awards: Up to 10 per year.

 Candidates should apply for the Islamic Development Bank's website according to their usual processes and deadlines as detailed on their web-pages.

-Interested candidates are encouraged to make contact with a potential supervisor at QMUL in preparing their Merit Scholarship application – they will be able to offer assistance in composing a suitable research proposal.
+Interested candidates are encouraged to make contact with a potential supervisor at Queen Mary before submitting their applications – they will be able to offer assistance in composing a suitable research proposal.

-The deadline for receipt of Merit Scholarship applications normally falls in February but candidates should confirm this with the IDB.
+The deadline for the IDB PhD scholarship applications normally falls in February but candidates should confirm this with the IDB.

 Candidates should also apply to QMUL online in the normal way.
 We would recommend applying at least 3 months before you wish to enrol to allow sufficient time for processing the offer letter and applying for a visa.
 There are School-specific selection processes, so please check program application deadlines with your School or prospective supervisor.